 Ideas for open shade:

-Under a tree (although this can lend to spotty backgrounds, which I don’t mind so much.
-Just make sure their BACKS are towards the light source so the front of them is in even shadow)
+Under a tree (Just make sure their BACKS are towards the light source so the front of them is in even shadow)

 Next to a gazebo